 - If you have made a prior complaint you should let the assistant know so she can verify your contact information is current

-- Whether the attorney is your attorney or represents someone else
+- Whether the respondent represents you or someone else

-- If the attorney represents someone else, the name of the person they represent
+- If the respondent represents someone else, the name of the person they represent

 - If there is a court case, the name of the court and the court case number

 - A very basic description of the alleged misconduct

 The Intake Assistant will create an electronic file in our case management system and your matter will be assigned to an Intake Bar Counsel.